Mature Masculine

 • Pause before responding.

-• Let others finish before you speak.
+• Let others finish before we speak.

 • Ask: Does this need to be said?
 By me?
 Now?